microsoft/Accera/docs/Tutorials/Hello_MatMul_GPU.md

 ### Prerequisites

-* This tutorial assumes you already have Accera installed.
-If not, you can find the instructions in [here](../Install/README.md)
+* You should have Accera installed.
+If not, you can find the instructions in [here](../Install/README.md).
-* You are familiar with writing Python and C++
+* Be familiar with writing Python and C++ code.
-* You are familiar with basic GPU programming and concepts
+* Be familiar with basic GPU programming and concepts.
-* You have completed the [Hello_MatMul](Hello_MatMul.md) tutorial
+* You have completed the [Hello_MatMul](Hello_MatMul.md) tutorial.
-* You have the [Vulkan SDK and runtime](https://vulkan.lunarg.com/sdk/home) installed
+* You have installed the [Vulkan SDK and runtime](https://vulkan.lunarg.com/sdk/home).

 ### Review: the naive MatMul algorithm